Dickinson-COMP-491-492/website/docs/06-softwareInstallActivity.md

    allows you to browse the available software may be preferable.
 In Ubuntu, the Ubuntu Software application (usually visible as a the suitcase icon) is such a tool.
-Use the Ubuntu Software app to find and install GIMP, a FOSS package for editing images.
-Run the GIMP application to verify that it works.
+Use the Ubuntu Software app to find and install GIMP (Graphics Image Manipulation Program), a FOSS package for editing images.
+Run the
+   GIMP application to verify that it works.

 1. **Snapshot**: Make another snapshot of the system with GIMP installed.

 1. **Eclipse install, first attempt**:

    * **Confirm No Java**: By default, Ubuntu does not come with Java installed.
 You can confirm this by typing `java` on the command